AliMurad1233/datascience-project/README.md

 - Numerical features were standardized using the StandardScaler from scikit-learn to ensure they have similar scales.
 - Missing values were not present in the given dataset, but appropriate techniques (e.g., imputation) could be applied if missing data were encountered.

+- Before training the models, some preprocessing steps were performed on the dataset:

+- **Handling Missing Values**: The dataset was checked for missing values.
+If any missing values were found, appropriate strategies were applied, such as imputation or removal of missing data, depending on the feature and the extent of missingness.

+- **Encoding Categorical Variables**: Categorical variables, including `gender`, `ever_married`, `work_type`, `Residence_type`, and `smoking_status`, were encoded using one-hot encoding or label encoding to convert them into numerical representations suitable for machine learning models.

+- **Feature Scaling**: Numerical features (`age`, `avg_glucose_level`, `bmi`) were scaled using standardization or normalization techniques to ensure all features have a similar scale and prevent any particular feature from dominating the learning process.

+- **Train-Test Split**: The preprocessed dataset was split into training and testing sets using the `train_test_split` function from `sklearn.model_selection`.
+This division allows us to evaluate the performance of the trained models on unseen data.

 ## Model Training

 - Multiple machine learning models were utilized to build the stroke prediction model.